Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Locally sourced food with minimal air miles

-Zero single-use plastics
+Minimal single-use plastics

 Ocean-safe dish soap and cleaners

-Refillable filtered water bottles for all guests
+Refillable water bottles suggested for guests

 We’re committed to reducing our environmental impact so this wild coastline stays wild.